 This is a part of my learning journey follow along.
 See the initial article and the table of contents here: Web3 journey follow along.

-On August 12th, a little more than two months ago, I embarked on a learning journey.
+On August 12th, exactly one month ago, I embarked on a learning journey.

 I decided to learn something new, and out of all the things that had excited me recently, web3/crypto was the most exciting.